pkafel/books-notes/rdp.md

 > Include a return address in the message to receive a response.

 Natural and commonly used pattern for communication between components.
-* The requester sends the request to the responder using an already-known desti- nation address.
+* The requester sends the request to the responder using an already-known destination address.
-*􏰀 The responder sends the response to the requester using the address informa- tion contained in the corresponding request.
+*􏰀 The responder sends the response to the requester using the address information contained in the corresponding request.

 ### The Self-Contained Message pattern